Parent Handbook 2017-2018

 Training, drills, and exercises are reviewed annually in coordination with the local fire and police department to assess the viability of the procedures for each type of emergency situation.
 All drills are timed by the Operations Manager to assess improvement over time.
 The drills are reviewed by the School Safety Team to assess timing, coordination, and performance of key personnel.
 The Operations Manager is responsible for monitoring duration and efficacy of each drill.
 The Operations Manager interacts with other School Safety Team and Emergency Response Team members.

 Review and conduct of drills - In accordance Section 155.17(e) (1) (xv), Global Community Charter School shall hold and evaluate fire drills (12), emergency evacuation drills (2), intruder drills (2), and other drills as deemed necessary to ensure that all students, faculty members, and other staff are familiar with each drill so that it can be activated and accomplished quickly and efficiently.
 These drills will be held at regular as well as inopportune times, and will utilize a variety of blocked exits, as appropriate, to take care of almost any situation.
 Each member of the faculty shall take his/her attendance register or class record when a drill is conducted.
 Immediately upon arrival at a prescribed point, the faculty member shall check the students to see that all students are present.
-A report of absentees shall be made immediately to the Head of School or her designee.
+A report of absentees shall be made immediately to the Chief Operating Officer or her designee.
 Drills will involve and be coordinated by local emergency responders:

 NYC 32nd Police Precinct